-Starting from the 25th Policy Anniversary, you may choose to exercise Bonus Lock-in Option to transfer a portion of your policy's cash value of non-guaranteed bonuses into the bonus lock-in account.
-We may pay interest on the bonus lock-in account.
-The interest rate is non-guaranteed and may change anytime, but once we pay the interest to your bonus lock-in account, the interest amounts will be guaranteed.
+You may choose to leave the monthly guaranteed annuity payment and / or regular bonus with us in the accumulation account.
+Interest may be paid on the accumulation account.
+The interest rate is non-guaranteed and may change anytime, but once we pay the interest to your accumulation account, the interest amounts will be guaranteed.